aomirkhan/go-reloaded/README.md

 3.If there is also a number in the parenthesis, it changes to the command given in the parenthesis, as many words as are given in the parenthesis.

 4.In this project, I used the standard Go library.
 To all this, functions were written independently.

+# To run
+To run the project write something into sample.txt.
+Than run command go run . sample.txt result.txt.